- Home

 They also have many widespread uses in industry, including in firefighting foam.

-Some PFAS, such as PFOA and PFOS have been associated with adverse effects in animal and human studies at sufficient levels of exposure.
+Some PFAS compounds, such as perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA), have been associated with adverse effects in animal and human studies at sufficient levels of exposure.
 This has led to the restricted use of some of these substances in a variety of global markets.
-For many PFAS compounds, there is a lack of toxicological data and research is still ongoing to better understand the health effects associated with low levels of exposure over long periods of time.

-Recognising the potential for longer-term accumulation of some PFAS in the human body, the independent quality regulator for drinking water, the Drinking Water Inspectorate (DWI) has set guidance levels for PFAS that provide a precautionary margin of safety in advance of further international research on PFAS toxicology.
+Recognising the potential for longer-term accumulation of some PFAS in the human body, the independent quality regulator for drinking water, the Drinking Water Inspectorate (DWI), has set guidance levels for PFAS that provide a precautionary margin of safety in advance of further international research on PFAS toxicology.

 Where PFAS concentrations are above the DWI guidance value, they can be removed from water at varying rates using granular activated carbon (GAC), powdered activated carbon (PAC), ion exchange and reverse osmosis membranes.
+Water supplies can also be managed, and concentrations can be diluted through blending water.

 Water companies are working together to understand other available treatment technologies and advance innovative treatment solutions.